This day, Maundy Thursday (also "Holy Thursday" or "Shire

 rung no more until the Easter Vigil (a wooden clapper called a

 "crotalus" is used insead).
-Parents explain this to their children by
+French parents explain this to their

 saying that the all the bells fly to Rome after the Gloria of the Mass

-on Maundy Thursday to visit the Popes.
+on Maundy Thursday to visit the Pope.
 Children are told that the bells

 sleep on the roof of St. Peter's Basilica, and, bringing Easter eggs